johnnyicarus/johnnyicarus/README.md

 ## Hi there 👋

-I am Marin 🌱 technically I am especially focused on Design Systems and all the other places where Web Design and Engineering meet 🌱 this for me includes an interest in software architecture as well as the people' processes in order to make software.
+I am Marin 🌱 I am especially focused on Design Systems and all the other places where Web Design and Engineering meet 🌱 this for me includes an interest in software architecture as well as the people' processes in order to make software.

 🔭 I have a freelance consulting business called [Formwerdung](https://formwerdung.ch) 🔭 and am currently working as a Senior Design Engineer and User Experience Designer at [Liip](https://liip.ch).